LIMESTONE REPAIR & LIMESTONE POINTING

 Following this, we then carefully chop back the mortar or the lime joints to depth of around 40mm.
 The joint is then again jet washed to remove any loose debris, this is essential to give a good key for the new mortar or lime.

-When repointing limestone it is very important to achieve the correct mix as problems can occur if the mix is to strong,this can result in the face being blown off the limestone.we have extensive knowledge in different mixes and products.
+When repointing limestone it is very important to achieve the correct mix as problems can occur if the mix is too strong, this can result in the face being blown off the limestone.
+We have extensive knowledge in different mixes and products.

 The mortar is then coloured using various methods either by mixing different coloured sands or oxides and applied to the joint.
 The joint than can be etched and left to your desired finish leaving a complete new look and restoration to your wall.
 Sealers can be applied that seal and bind the limestone but still allow it to breath.